 “You got to listen to your heart.
 Nobody ever dose.
 Your heart is what you should follow” Source: Video at 5:25

 In fact, Warren himself has mentioned in many interviews that he stays in his “circle of competence.”
-Outside of what he is really good at (investing), he doesn’t try his luck or skill at (and definitely not his gut feeling).
-This makes perfect sense because his gut feeling in chess, which he sucks at, would likely be wrong.
+Outside of what he is good at (investing), he doesn’t try his luck or use his intuition.
+This makes perfect sense because his gut feelings in chess, which he sucks at, would likely be wrong.

 Garry Kasparov said in his book How Life Imitates Chess that a beginner chess player’s “gut instinct” is just luck.
 He says your intuition only kicks in when you have years of reference experience.